Post

 Target Audience:

-- Internal: For use only by partners within the organization
+• Internal: Only for use by partners within the organization

-- External: All Google account users can consent and use after authorization
+• External: All Google account users can use it after consenting to authorization

 Contact Information: